We always ask fitness, nutrition and wellness clients why their customers buy from them.

 - “We’ve reinvented the fitness experience.”

-- “We’ve got top of the line equipment based on Complicated Scientific Principle #4 to maximize their resistance training.”
+- “We’ve got top of the line equipment based on Complicated Only-Partially-Understood Scientific Principle #4 to maximize their performance.”

 - “We challenge employees to improve their health.”

-- Or our all-time favorite, “We provide world-class service.”
+- Or the ever-popular “We provide world-class service.”